abhijithmuthyala/manim-projects/pragyaan/vector_line_integrals/scipt.md

 Hey everyone, Abhijith here!
 In my previous video I shared my perspective on the line integrals of scalar fields where I have discussed how you can tranform the area of a curtain like shape in 3D into a regular 2D integral.
 In this video, we'll be doing something similar, but with **Vector Field**s this time.

 The typical way this concept is introduced is via the work done by a force-field in moving an object along a certain path.
 I'll also take the same approach, but I believe I can still offer a fresh perspective walking you through how the physical question of calculating the work done by a force-field translates into a question of finding area underneath a graph - the regular 2D integrals we all are familiar with.
 So stick around till the end and I hope you'll find the video informative.
 Going forward, I'll assume that you are familiar with the concepts of work done by a constant force and the dot products of vectors.
-I'll now let the animations take over, and we'll begin with vector fields.
+Let's start by briefly talking about vector fields.

 ## WhatAreVectorFields